LeqitLama/LeqitLama/README.md

 ### 🚀 Quick Facts

-I am a developer and entrepreneur obsessed with online privacy, inbox security, and building scalable web utilities.
-Trying to be the next mark zuckerberg
+I spent years helping people bypass sign-up gates—now I build the walls that stop them.
+Poacher turned gamekeeper.

-* 🛡️ **Current Focus:** Running and scaling **[fake.legal](https://fake.legal)**, a secure temporary email service.
+* 🛡️ **Current Focus:** Building **[SeeReal.email](https://seereal.email)**, a real-time API and engine detecting and blocking temporary, burner, and disposable mailboxes.
-* 📈 **Major Milestone:** Proudly supporting a massive global community of **over 1,000,000 active users**.
+* 🔄 **The Pivot:** Former core developer at **fake.legal**, a temp mail provider that scaled to **over 100,000,000 users**.
+* 🎯 **The Mission:** Using insider knowledge of burner infrastructure to protect platforms from spam, multi-accounting, and fraud.

 ---